adomani/PR_summary/README.md

 - Counts transitive dependencies
 - Detects declaration differences
 - Generates import graph reports
-- Calculates technical debt metrics
+- Calculates the output of a custom script
 - Updates the pull request with a comment and/or labels

 ## Usage